 I am incredibly grateful to have served the Triangle area as a licensed counselor since 2005.

 I studied psychology at NC State and was trained as a counselor at Penn State with a focus on Rehabilitation Counseling.
-My training was rooted in Cognitive Behavioral Therapy and Person-Centered Counseling and the work of Carl Rogers.
+My training was rooted in Person-Centered Counseling and the work of Carl Rogers.
 I wouldn't be where I am without all the wonderful teachers who have shared their wisdom with me along the way.

 Much of my clinical experience came from working at the Alcoholism Treatment Center in Raleigh.
 I served as an inpatient counselor and worked closely with a multidisciplinary team helping people recover from addiction and mental health issues.

 I later worked for Triangle Family Services, where I continued to provide individual counseling on an outpatient basis.
 I also contracted with local agencies to provide in-home counseling.
 After leaving Triangle Family Services I joined TPC Counseling, where I immersed myself in Narrative Therapy and the integration of spirituality and counseling.

 I have found the practice of meditation to be incredibly helpful in my own life and in my relationships.
 Working with individuals who are interested in meditation as part of the counseling process is what I enjoy most about my practice.

-While rooted in Person-Centered Counseling and Cognitive-Behavioral Therapy, I am familiar with and have experience in using a variety of theoretical modalities (Existential, Narrative, Solution-Focused, Mindfulness-Based, 12-Steps, Contemplative), and will tailor my approach to suit your needs.
+I am also familiar with and have experience in using a variety of counseling approaches (Existential, Cognitive-Behavioral, Narrative, Solution-Focused, Mindfulness-Based, 12-Steps, Contemplative), and will tailor my approach to suit your needs.
 My approach is also influenced by my interest in contemplative spirituality.